cgeoga/Vecchia.jl/README.md

 The fundamental object is a `Vecchia.VecchiaConfig`, which specifies your conditioning sets for each sub-problem and also acts as a functor with methods for the negative log-likelihood.
-Here is a pseudocode example specifying a Vecchia approximation with a random ordering and k nearest neighbor conditioning sets.
+Here is a pseudocode example specifying a Vecchia approximation with a random ordering and knn conditioning sets.
 ```julia
 using LinearAlgebra, StaticArrays, Vecchia